-As you have the best tennis racket choices of 2020 at your disposal, what are you waiting for?
+As you have now the best tennis rackets choices of 2021 at your disposal, what are you waiting for?

 Buy a tennis racket and start rocking the court.
 All our recommendations are great rackets by their own merit, but you must buy one that suits your playing style and comfort level.
 If you prefer speed, buy a lightweight one.
 Go for a heavier one if power is your main concern.

 What do you think of our list of best tennis rackets in 2021?
 Is there a racket that you’ve fallen in love with?
 Let us know in the comment section.

 And if you want to know what other tennis equipment you might need , apart from tennis rackets, to make playing tennis even more enjoyable while you improve your game then take a look at the most comprehensive tennis equipment list ever!